eddiewebb/json-resume/src/content/blog/adv/supplies.md

 - [ ] stove fuel
 - [ ] cooking utensils (don't go overboard, stick to MRE and just bring a spoon:)
 - [ ] mini shovel ('the duece' is cheap, small, and light)
+- [ ] fatwood (or lame lint/starter, but I much prefer fatwood on a bike)

 ### Shopping